 Obviously, the ammunition used for these projectile weapons are bullets, which you can buy 10 of for 3 gold.
 Along with bullets, you will need to carry gun powder in a water-resistant powder horn.
 You could either choose the traditional prof + Dex bonus attack modifier against your enemy’s AC, or choose a DC saving throw of 15 (Dex) for the attack roll.
 Dealer’s choice.

-Muskets will cost about 500 gold, dealing 1d12 piercing damage at a distance.
-The range is set to 40/120, and the weapon must be reloaded after each shot.
+Muskets will deal 1d12 piercing damage at a distance.
+It has decent range, but the weapon must be reloaded after each shot.
 You can generally do this as an action, which feels closer to reality than some special bonus action (unless, perhaps, your gifted with the Sleight of Hand proficiency).

 Pistols are similar as one-shot, reloading weapons.
-These weapons deal 1d10 damage with a range of 30/90.
+These weapons deal 1d10 damage with a slightly smaller range.
 This could be paired nicely with a cutlass or other saber in the main hand.
 For the sword, remember that most slashing weapons are generally Power based, while most stabbing (or fencing) weapons will use Dexterity.

 I would also argue that blunderbusses are fair game, so you could take the shotgun damage (2d8) and apply it to a single blast.
 Note there is no pump-action here, just a one-shot spray.
 It’s also going to take more than one bullet, as these basic shotguns did.
 For this, you will use the Burst Fire property to spray 10 bullets within a 10-foot cube area.

-Handheld fuse bombs are fair game as well, dealing 3d6 fire damage against a DC 12 Dexterity saving throw.
+Handheld fuse bombs are fair game as well, dealing 3d6 fire damage against a Dexterity saving throw.